dev-jmanuel/11-Friend-Finder/README.md

 npm install
 ```

-To start the application on your localhost, run the following code in your git bash:
+To start the application on your localhost, run the following code in the same window:

 ```bash
 node server.js